 22.)
 How long does it take to see results from an executive coach?

-One session probably won’t fix all of your problems.
+One session with an executive coach probably won’t fix all of your problems.
 These relationships last for several months, and you’ll start to set goals & objectives right away.
 Once you & your coach set a strategy for those goals, you will start seeing small results as you overcome obstacles.
 Even if a small result is extra time in your schedule from passing a task to another person, you’ve gained something you didn’t have before.
 These small results add up over time to lead to reduced stress, increased work efficiency, increased morale, and sharper focus.

 23.)
 What characteristics should I expect from an executive coach?